-Shopify stands out as the tailor-made e-commerce solution for everyone.
-Where by everyone, I mean people who might not have any website building or coding skills, yet still want to be able to create an awesome online store all by themselves.
+Shopify stands out like a tailor-made e-commerce solution for everyone.
+Whereby everyone, we mean people who might not have any website building or coding skills, yet still want to be able to create an awesome online store all by themselves.

 The main benefit of working with Shopify is that you can get started in minutes and begin serving your first customers almost immediately.

 Secondly, Shopify is also a really affordable solution.
-To get started, you need only $9 a month.
-And for that price, you get access to more than enough site designs and customization options.
+To get started, you only need $9 a month.
+For that price, you get access to more than enough site designs and customization options.

 - Option b): Use it if you don’t have any design, coding, or website building skills, and you don’t want to hire anybody to set an e-commerce store for you.

 - Option c): Use it if you want to integrate your online store with your offline on-location store.